cpmpercussion/homepage/_posts/2021-08-14-how-to-start-research-writing.md

 LaTeX generated theses tend to be a bit longer than a Word document because they add a bit more white space etc. Computing and engineering works often have lots of figures and images so the length can look extremely long for some people.
 In fact, many students end up blowing these page budgets and have to reduce the size of their work afterwards.

 ## References

+For a thesis I suggest following [APA Style](https://apastyle.apa.org/) for citations and references.
+In particular I think author-date format (e.g., Martin, 2014) is more useful for a thesis rather than numbered references [e.g., 16].
+Why?
+Well when reading a big document, after a while I'm likely to remember what "Martin, 2014" is, but I'll _never_ remember what "16" refers to.

+You should use a reference manager (e.g., [Bibdesk](https://bibdesk.sourceforge.io/) or [JabRef](https://www.jabref.org/)) to keep track of papers you read and keep references in [BibTeX](http://www.bibtex.org/) format to integrate into your report

 ## Introduction and Conclusion